nestarz/httspy/README.md

 Regarding the analystics, a fake lookup of the ip is used to target the location of the clients, a mean analysis is done for the byte length of the files and a weighted sum is done for the others fields.
 Also, for the alert, a state is passed after each loop to the next scheldule to notify the alert.

-Also, I tried in this project to do as much as possible functional programming with the less state than possible, I would be glad to dicuss the reasons with you.
+Also, I tried in this project to do as much as possible functional programming with the less state than possible

-Thank you,
-Elias